ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Introduction to Containers and Docker/instructions.md

     **Note:** If you have a federated ID, use `ibmcloud login --sso` to log in to the IBM Cloud CLI.
 You know you have a federated ID when the login fails without the `--sso` and succeeds with the `--sso` option.

-2. In order to upload images to the IBM Cloud Container Registry, you first need to create a namespace with the following command:
+1. In order to upload images to IBM Cloud Container Registry, you first need to create a namespace with the following command.
+Choose a unique name for your namespace.

    ```
    ibmcloud cr namespace-add <my_namespace>
    ```

-3. Build the container image with a `1` tag and push the image to the IBM Cloud Registry:
+1. Build the image, tag it `hello-world:1`, and push it to IBM Cloud Container Registry with one command.

    ```
    ibmcloud cr build --tag us.icr.io/<my_namespace>/hello-world:1 .
    ```

-4. Verify the image is built:
+1. Verify that the image was built and pushed successfully.

    ```
    ibmcloud cr images
    ```

-This concludes the guided exercise.
+Congratulations!
+You have completed the first lab of this course.